BAYKO Retail Cabinets

 The earlier version [left] is similar to a Cabinet that I own which came to me via Cairo.

-The other Retail Cabinet show [below, right] came direct from a shop in the city of Antwerp, Belgium.
+The other Retail Cabinet shown [below, right] actually came to me directly from a shop in the city of Antwerp, Belgium, much to my friend Leo Janssen's frustration!

 Is it just a coincidence that 2 versions of 'tray and shell' format Retail Cabinets that I own were both returns from export markets?